Deadrank/DeadRank-DU/README.md

-# Dead's PvP Script Suite (Current version 4.1.11)
+# Dead's PvP Script Suite (Current version 4.1.12)
+ - Fixed an issue that could cause the radar widget to malfunction
  - Added Lua Parameter for screen refresh rate on the remote and adjusted the default rate (hopefully increase FPS)
  - Added option to disable adjustor dampening (`alt-d`)
  - Added tracking mode (alt-5) that changes the way the script handles position tags entered into lua chat (tracking mode or autopilot)